 Why You Need a Garden Shredder

 Firstly, we have to be honest and say that you might not need a garden shredder.
 If you’ve got a small garden then it’s probably not going to be worth the cost.
 But for those with a larger property, a garden shredder can be a huge bonus.
 A shredder does pretty much what it says on the tin: it shreds garden waste (branches, etc.).
-This means that you can more easily dispose of said waste, saving space in your recycling container.
+This means that you can more easily dispose of said waste, saving space in your recycling container (which hopefully you've disguised with one our recycling box storage chests.
 It also means that you can create mulch for your compost heap, or even wood chips for your flower beds, depending on which model you buy.

 What Are My Options?